 By Darren DeYoung

 The landing page experience and ad copy work in unison during the user experience.
 Both the message of the ad and the message of the landing page must align to receive a good position within Ad Rank.
 Failure to align will be flagged by the powers at Google and result in the ads being shown less often (or not at all).
 All components of the ad copy should point to a similar message that can be found on the landing page.
 If the text from the ad and text from the landing page are preaching the same message, a good rating can be expected.
-Of the 60 combined characters that are provided in Headline 1 and Headline 2 of an expanded text ad, there is limited space to convey your message.
 Think through the ad copy for effectiveness, efficiency, and make sure it aligns with the user experience.

 If your ads are cruising along, providing good exposure and leading to positive results, but all a sudden there is an abrupt change, you will likely wonder what happened.
 Well, what if another company that is competing for the same keywords just redesigned their website?
 Yes, their new site is trendy, modern, and attractive.
 But at the same time, your CPC skyrockets upward.